Learning Dutch

 Taalhuis in the Central Library

 To get Dutch citizenship, you are required to learn Dutch.
-If you would like Dutch citizenship (nationality), you need to pass the civic integration examination.
-More information can be found on the website of the Begin external link: Integration in the Netherlands(External link), end external link..
+If you would like Dutch nationality, you need to pass the civic integration examination.
+More information can be found on the Begin external link: website of the Immigration and Naturalisation Service (IND)(External link), end external link. and at Begin external link: Integration in the Netherlands(External link), end external link..

 Language requirement for welfare benefits

-If you apply for benefits on or after 1 January 2016, you will be subject to a Dutch language requirement.
+If you apply for benefits, you will be subject to a Dutch language requirement.
 See Begin link: Language requirement when receiving benefits, end link. .

 Video